East Coast Eagles: East Coast Eagles (1999-2011)

-The U/18 Premier Cup lads were beaten in the Grand Final by 6 points after extra time by Sydney University.
+The Eagles' U/18 team were defeated in their Grand Final by Sydney University.
+The game was an 87 point tie at the end of regulation time, and so two five-minute halves were played for extra time.
+Final scores after extra time were Students 15.9 (99) to Eagles 15.3 (93).
 Luke McLeod won the Division One medal named after his father Bill.
 James Ford took out the Division Three B&F whilst Dean Costello and Adam Hutt won their respective U/18 awards in Premier and Challenge Cup.